-The Pierce College Child Development Program is designed to meet the needs of those students interested in preparing for employment or who are presently employed in the rapidly expanding field of Education and Early Childhood Education.
+The Pierce College Child Development and Education Program is designed to meet the needs of those students interested in preparing for employment or who are presently employed in the rapidly expanding field of Education and Early Childhood Education.
 Pierce College offers the Child Development student several program options depending upon their educational background and career goals.
 Completion of each program leads to an Occupational Certificate, transfer option, and/or an Associate in Arts Degree.
 In addition, all child development classes are applicable to the California Child Development Permit.

 The Child Development Program educates and prepares students to work with young children and their families in a variety of roles and settings.
 These include private and public preschools, Head Start programs, early care and education programs, LAUSD early education centers, family child care homes, elementary schools, parent education programs, infant care programs, school age programs, early intervention, and Resource and Referral Agencies.

 Students may earn one or more of the following:

 Early Childhood Education Associate Degree for Transfer